m-e-h/compass/README.md

 ## Contributing

 We're open to any and all feedback about the project and we're actively looking for contributors.
 You can submit code changes here on GitHub by opening a pull request.
-If you'd like to submit ideas, please open an issue or create a thread on our [community forum](http://community.flagshipwp.com/category/compass).
-If you would like to translate Compass into your language, we have a [public Transifex project](https://www.transifex.com/projects/p/flagship-compass/) set up where you can request team access.
+If you'd like to submit ideas, please open an issue or create a thread on our [community forum](http://community.flagshipwp.com/category/bempress).
+If you would like to translate BEMpress into your language, we have a [public Transifex project](https://www.transifex.com/projects/p/flagship-bempress/) set up where you can request team access.